-In this blog post, I’m going to show you how to count calories.
-Don’t worry, it’s not as boring as it seems.
-Plus it works!
+Calorie counting works…plain and simple.
 From my experience, counting calories is the best way to lose weight.
-It’s how I lost weight and I feel it is the easiest, least painful and most natural way for a busy mom to fit healthy eating into her routine.
+It’s how I personally lost weight and I feel it is the easiest, least painful and most natural way for a busy mom to fit healthy eating into her routine.

-Regardless of what the diet industry wants us to believe, losing weight comes down to one basic formula: you must consume less calories than you burn in a day.
+Regardless of what the diet industry wants us to believe, losing weight comes down to one basic formula: you must consume fewer calories than you burn in a day.
 This is also called a calorie deficit.

-Many people think calorie counting is tedious but I found it quite powerful to get control back over my food this way.
+Many people think calorie counting is tedious but I found it was quite empowering to get control back over my food this way.
 It wasn’t until I started taking a good look at the food I was eating that I realize I was in total control of my weight.

 If you’re struggling to lose weight, and don’t know where to start, then I highly recommend starting with counting calories.
 You’ll be surprised how paying attention to the food you eat makes all the difference.